-If getting a job is a challenge, keeping a client is a feat.
-That’s what I’ve learned from the seemingly horrible experience of financial crisis.
-Many strive to get a job, but few has the wisdom to keep those clients.
+Getting a job is not the end of the journey.
+It's only the beginning.
+And how long that journey is will depend on you.
+Many strive to get a job, but few have the wisdom to keep the client and the relationship.
 Many get hired for weeks or months but few last for years, nor get a repeat transaction.

 If you are having this same problem you are not alone.
 You've probably thought life is so unfair and employers are opportunists, taking advantage of the employment drought.
 But that is not always the case.

-I couldn’t forget my interview with John Jonas when he said “When you get a job, keep the job” I’m sure John has some great experience why it made such an impact to him.
-But the question is, how do we keep the job and turn from being a part timer to a full time, full pledge freelancer.
+I couldn't forget my interview with John Jonas when he said “When you get a job, keep the job” I'm sure John has some great experience why it made such an impact on him.
+But the question is, how do we keep the job and turn from being a part-timer to a full time, full pledge freelancer.

 1. Speak Your Mind

-– It’s been taught many times and preached repeatedly how important communication is.
+– It's been taught many times and preached repeatedly how important communication is.
 So speak your mind.
 Getting your idea across is essential to ensure that you and your client are working on the same page.
-It’s actually a common mistake to us, that we keep things to ourselves when we have doubts or hesitations instead of saying right there and then.
+It's actually a common mistake that we keep things to ourselves when we have doubts or hesitations instead of saying it and letting out those ideas and thoughts.
 And the longer it gets stuck in your mind, the more destructive impact it will make if those hesitations and doubts turn to be an essential element for you to deliver the needed results.
-Don’t be overcome by pride that will tend to make you feign that you know things.
+Don't be overcome by pride that will tend to make you feign that you know things.
 Accept that you need an answer to all those questions at the back of your mind.
-Don’t guess.
-You’re job is not to be a clairvoyant or a psychic.
+Don't guess.
+Your job is not to be a clairvoyant or a psychic.

 2. Learn to Negotiate